 Law Enforcement is Cracking Down on Drug Distribution in Oakland

 Law enforcement in Oakland is cracking down on drug distribution, more so than even simple possession primarily because it is a felony charge and which carries harsher penalties and it impacts the community in a greater way than simple possession.
 When people are distributing drugs or narcotics throughout the community, it is going to be of more concern not just to the community but to law enforcement and the prosecuting agencies.

 Are There Constitutional Issues in Drug Distribution Cases?

 The most common constitutional issue in drug distribution cases is the question of whether the search and seizure of the person who was arrested and charged with narcotics distribution was lawful.
 If there are problems with the search, an effective defense attorney can file a motion to suppress any evidence that is received.
 If that motion is granted, the case falls apart significantly for the prosecution.
 An Oakland drug distribution lawyer is always looking for issues involving unlawful searches or seizures of the charged individual and ways to incorporate those issues into the defense’s argument.

 There is also the potential in some cases for law enforcement to use confidential informants.
 This sometimes presents constitutional issues, and an aggressive attorney will file motions to disclose the identity of the confidential informant.
 If that motion is granted, typically law enforcement is reluctant to turn over the name of the person they have been using as a confidential informant, which means the case will then go away or be dismissed.

-Evidence Used to Prove Distribution
+What Evidence is Used to Prove Distribution?